LaunchCode-Education-Archived/csharp-web-development/src/chapters/exceptions/introduction.rst

 unintentionally attempt to set a Fahrenheit value outside of the appropriate range.

 This is a common reason to include exception handling in your code.
-User input opens the door to a variety erroneous figures and good
+User input opens the door to a variety erroneous figures and good programs account for this uncertainty.
+Without exceptions in these circumstances, a small typo could lead to any number of breaking errors.

+Here are some other settings where exceptions are your friends:

-Failure to connect to services external to your application, such as a database or API.
+- Failure to connect to services external to your application, such as a database or API.
-Failure to read/write from/to a file.
+- Failure to read/write from/to a file.
-Failed attempt to convert data, such as trying to convert something like "dog" to an integer.
-This happens most often when accepting user input.
+- Failure to convert data, such as trying to convert something like "dog" to an integer.
-Null pointers.
+- Null pointers.
 In other words, an object reference -- such as a method parameter or local variable -- that doesn't actually contain an object.

+Anytime in your development process that you encounter a situation where there is some level of chance involved, like a variable dependent on user input or a connection to another service, it is wise to manage that chance with exception handling.

+Alternatively, you may want to address the uncertainties in a different fashion.
+With our temperature app for example, rather than throwing an exception, we may instead add a conditional statement to inform the user not to attempt to set the Fahrenheit value to an unacceptable level.
+This is perfectly acceptable if the app in production allows for such a message.
+In your development career, you will encounter plenty of scenarios where user-directed error messages simply won't be appropriate.
+For example, what if the value being set doesn't come directly from a user but from a different method in the program?
+Or what if managing the variety of errors that may arise is outside the scope of the project?
+In these cases where we do not, or cannot, make up for the edge cases with coded solutions, we can throw an exception.

 Using exceptions
 - Discuss when to use exceptions (unexpected situations, scenarios we do not want to handle ourselves)